Ashtalakshmi Temple, Hyderabad: Design

 The design and architecture of the Ashtalakshmi temple was borrowed from the one at Chennai.
 However, several modifications were made while the construction was initiated.

 The Ashtalakshmi temple is a fine example of a collective endeavor.
 People from many quarters came forward to donate liberally.
-It took five years of non-stop work and a total expenditure of Rs 10 million for the magnificent Ashtalakshmi temple to take its present form.
+It took five years of non-stop work and a total expenditure of Rs 10 million for the temple to take its present form.

-The well-known architect, Padmashri S.M.
+The architect, Padmashri S.M.
 Ganapati Sthapathi, and M. Mathiyalagan Sthapathi conceived the structure and design.
 About 134 vigrahams (idols) of lesser-known gods adorn the mahagopuram.

-Although built of sand and cement, the Ashtalakshmi temple reveals the remarkable dexterity of the artists.
+Although built of sand and cement, the Ashtalakshmi temple reveals the dexterity of the artists.
 Installed inside are idols of Adilakshmi, Aishwaryalakshmi, Santanalakshmi, Dhanalakshmi, Dhanyalakshmi, Gajalakshmi, Vijayalakshmi and Varalakshmi.
 Depicting these eight postures, the idols are adorned with gold and kasula Peru necklace and other necklaces.
-If one is all praise for the richly ornamented idols inside the temple, one is equally agog to see the intricately carved designs on the temple gopuram.
+Along with the richly ornamented idols inside the temple, the outside design also boasts intricate carvings on the temple gopuram.